microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-studio/README.md

 </p>

 * Periodic interrupt is used as a trigger for the ADC to start the conversion for every 500 microsecs delay.
-* After capturing the required number of samples , RMS voltage is calculated using the captured sampled result and the formulae used for calculation is
+* After capturing the required number of samples, RMS voltage is calculated using the captured sampled result and the formulae used for calculation is

 <p align="center">
   <img width=auto height=auto src="images/formula.png">